NagrajADesai/NagrajADesai.github.io/_pages/about.md

   - /about.html
 ---

-A Glimpse into My Journey
+A Technical Enthusiast Transitioning into Data Scientist
 ---
+Welcome to my digital corner!

-My background in Mechanical Engineering (B.Tech.) has equipped me with a strong foundation in problem-solving and analytical thinking.
-Now, I'm pursuing an Executive Post-Graduation Program in Data Science at IIIT Bangalore to bridge this knowledge with the power of data analysis.
-I'm passionate about applying data-driven solutions to solve complex challenges and make a real impact.
+With a technical background in B.Tech. degree, I’ve honed a strong foundation in problem-solving and analytical thinking skills that align perfectly with the dynamic field of Data Science.
+I recently completed an Executive Post-Graduation Program in Data Science with a specialization in Deep Learning from IIIT Bangalore.
+Currently, I’m applying this expertise as a Data Science Intern at CEAT, where I work on leveraging data-driven insights to solve real-world challenges.

-I'm a lifelong learner, constantly seeking opportunities to expand my knowledge and skillset.
-I'm particularly excited about staying at the forefront of technological advancements in data science and innovation.
+I am passionate about uncovering patterns, optimizing processes, and harnessing cutting-edge technologies to make impactful decisions.
+As a lifelong learner, I stay committed to exploring advancements in Machine Learning (ML), Deep Learning (DL), Natural Language Processing (NLP), and Generative AI.

+My Vision
+---
+I believe data is the backbone of modern innovation.
+My mission is to harness its potential to create efficient, sustainable, and forward-thinking solutions that make a tangible difference in the world.

 Education
 ---
-🎓 Post Graduation Program in Data Science
+🎓 Executive Post Graduation Program in Data Science
-📅 Jul ‘23 - Aug ‘24
+📅 Sep ‘23 - Sep ‘24
 📍 IIIT Bangalore & upGrad, Bengaluru, IN

 🎓 BTech in Mechanical Engineering